RaceB4Race First Book Institute

 Participants will meet twice monthly to discuss and workshop their writing, and will participate in professional development opportunities organized by the institute leader.

-The RaceB4Race First and Second Book Institutes are part of the fully virtual RaceB4Race Mentoring Network, a Mellon-funded initiative based at Rutgers University-Newark and directed by Professor Patricia Akhimie.
+The RaceB4Race First and Second Book Institutes are part of the fully virtual RaceB4Race Mentorship Network, a Mellon-funded initiative based at the Folger Shakespeare Library and directed by Patricia Akhimie.

-This year’s First Book Institute leader is Joyce Green MacDonald.
+This year’s First Book Institute leader is Cord J. Whitaker.

 - The First Book Institute runs from February through June each year.